 Metasearch giant Google has flight, hotel and trip search tools that allow travelers to apply various filters of their choice, such as only to show offers with free cancellations policies.

 Technological advances could further ‘democratize’ the availability of travel information and inventory by making it easier and cheaper to access.
+The use of big data in the travel industry could be a big asset for this.

 In the near future, it is likely that any business that chooses to – e.g. travel guidebooks, wine producers or publishers – could include a travel booking function on their website thanks to an API (application programming interface).